zvictor/brainyduck/README.md

   -i, --ignore <value>                                     set glob patterns to exclude matches (defaults to <FAUGRA_IGNORE
                                                            or '**/node_modules/**,**/.git/**'>).
   --no-watch                                               disable the files watcher (only used in the dev command).
+  --callback <command>                                     run external command after every execution completion (only used in the dev
+                                                           command).
   --verbose                                                run the command with verbose logging.
   --debug [port]                                           run the command with debugging listening on [port].
   --debug-brk [port]                                       run the command with debugging(-brk) listening on [port].